-This article was written by Lemberg Law staff, and reviewed by Sergei Lemberg, the managing attorney of Lemberg Law and lead counsel for the plaintiff in Duguid v.
+This article was written by Lemberg Law Expert Staff, and reviewed by Sergei Lemberg, the managing attorney of Lemberg Law and lead counsel for the plaintiff in Duguid v.
 Facebook.

 How did Duguid v.
 Facebook make it all the way up to the Supreme Court of the United States?